 At Fertility Toronto we have success in helping women with recurrent miscarriage have healthy babies for all of the above reasons.
 Doing acupuncture and taking chinese herbs will increase your egg quality, help to boost your metabolism for hypothyroid problems, and help your immune system to function better to counter clotting factors leading to recurrent miscarriage.
 Acupuncture also helps reduce cortisol (stress hormone which lowers progesterone levels) so progesterone function is improved thus helping to treat recurrent miscarriage..

-The treatment protocol is to do acupuncture 1 – 2/week and often Chinese herbs 2/day for 3 months before conception and to 12 – 26 weeks of pregnancy depending on the cause of the recurrent miscarriage.View Studies
+The treatment protocol is to do acupuncture 1 – 2/week and often Chinese herbal medicine for 3 months before conception and 2/week to 13 – 26 weeks of pregnancy depending on the cause and timing of the recurrent miscarriage.View Studies

 Doing acupuncture and taking Chinese herbs during the first trimester of pregnancy can reduce the indicence of miscarriage.